 Your healthcare provider may also order a D-Xylose absorption test to help figure

 out the cause of malabsorption.
 D-Xylose is a type of sugar.
 Your provider may also

-order imaging tests such as an upper endoscopy or X-rays of your small intestine to
+order imaging tests, such as an upper endoscopy, a colonoscopy, or X-rays, of your

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, and other things.

 Your test results may be different depending on the lab used.
 They may not mean you

 have a problem.
 Ask your healthcare provider what your test results mean for you.